saltstack/salt/doc/topics/hacking.rst

     This also means that pulling in the M2Crypto installed using apt requires using ``--system-site-packages`` when creating the virtualenv.

+    If you're using a platform other than Debian or Ubuntu, and you are installing M2Crypto via pip instead of a system package, then you will also need the ``gcc`` compiler.

 .. note:: Installing psutil

     Python header files are required to build this module, otherwise the pip